From aircraft mechanic Mr. Nakata

 Look at the manuals

 It’s dangerous to rely primarily on experience.
 It’s tempting to think that one mechanic can sort out all on a small aircraft, because it comes down to much more.
 The right tooling – what special tools are needed for the aircraft – measuring instruments etc. It’s hard to keep it all in order and manage the large amount of paperwork as well.
-It’s important not to ignore that because mechanics are also human and make mistakes, they need to employ that wisdom overall and double-check and check-out-check the projects they are working on.

 At Alpha Aviation the so-called “veterans” as well as young mechanics work together as one to create the experience we’re talking about and work diligently in a efficient and protective environment to ensure safe flights for all the aircraft we’re involved in maintaining.